tristantheguy/ai_assistant/README.md

 terminate all matching processes when possible.

 Type `!gmail <query>` in any channel to search your Gmail inbox.
 The bot authenticates using OAuth credentials stored locally.
-Set your Google client ID in the `GOOGLE_CLIENT_ID` environment variable and ensure the credentials file (`gmail_token.json` by default) is kept somewhere secure.
+Credentials are loaded from `gmail_token.json` by default.
+Point `GMAIL_TOKEN_FILE` to a different path if you keep the token elsewhere.

 ## Gmail OAuth Setup